Waqa90/IT_dashboard2024/README.md

 [Project completion]
 Join the project:

-If you're interested in contributing, please contact [your contact information].
+If you're interested in contributing, please contact [atunaisawaqa@gmail.com].